HOW IS E.S.T.E.A.M ACADEMY DIFFERENT?

-While we don’t have traditional K-12 grade levels, we serve learners ages 5 through 17.
-Each year we will add one grade level so the oldest children can remain with us.
+While we don’t have traditional K-12 grade levels, we serve learners ages 3 through 17.

 We believe that children learn best when working with children younger and older than themselves rather than split up into groups based solely on age.
 In addition to the individualized curriculum, students of all ages work together in groups.

 SINCE YOU DON’T HAVE GRADES, HOW WILL I HAVE A TRANSCRIPT WHEN I GO TO COLLEGE?

 Each Hero sets out on their own journey.
 Although we don’t have grade levels, all core curriculum work is tracked, managed, and saved, by our guides.
 We are always able to provide you a transcript.

 WHO WAS LORD ACTON?

 Lord John Emerich Edward Dahlberg Acton (1834-1902) was a Victorian scholar of Freedom who saw liberty not as a license, but as the freedom to do what was right.
 He was suspicious of power for the sake of power, which led to his most famous quote: “Power tends to corrupt, and absolute power corrupts absolutely.”
 In the Acton Academy network, we celebrate his defense of economic, political and religious freedom.